 You do not need to know how to read music in order to apply.

-All you have to do is complete this application form online with a couple of short videos by October 1st 2021.
-If you have any queries send an email to firstname.lastname@example.org and we will be happy to help you.
+The deadline for this years programme has now passed.
+If you have any queries send an email to email@example.com and we will be happy to help you.

 Why are we running this programme?